mmr2187/testMD/README.md

 __Does the input and output of flow objects follow mass balance?__

 I’m assuming this flow objects mass balance is from flows.
 Also, this only works for same unit scales.
-Sorry,

 ```
 TBD